 Travelling to Canada with a criminal conviction will not pose a problem as long as you are adequately prepared.
 Individuals that have a Temporary Resident Permit will be required to present the permit upon their entry to Canada and will only be allowed to travel with the permit as long as it is valid.
 Individuals that have obtained a finding of Criminal Rehabilitation will not be required to hold a specific permit as the finding permanently removes the inadmissibility issued from their file.

-Please see "DWI Canada Entry" for more information
+Please see "DWI Canada Entry" for more information.

-Getting into Canada with a DUI can be overcome in a number of ways, temporarily by obtaining a Temporary Resident Permit or permanently by the process of Criminal Rehabilitation.
+Getting into Canada with a DUI can be overcome in a number of ways, temporarily by obtaining a Temporary Resident Permit, or permanently by the process of Criminal Rehabilitation.
 If you have been convicted of a single DUI offence, and a period of 10 years has passed since the completion of the entire sentence, then you may have been Deemed Rehabilitated.
 In order to be eligible to apply for a finding of Criminal Rehabilitation, a period of 5 years must have elapsed since the completion of the entire sentence imposed for the DUI.
-Criminal inadmissibility can also be overcome by applying for and receiving, a TRP.
+Criminal inadmissibility can also be overcome on a temporary basis by applying for and receiving a TRP.
 TRPs are granted to allow individuals, who would otherwise be denied entry to Canada, to gain admission to Canada for a specific purpose.
 The specific purpose of the visit must be properly explained in any application for a TRP.

-If a person is convicted of an offense, where the Canadian federal equivalent is punishable by a maximum sentence of less than ten years AND more than ten years have passed since the completion of the sentence (ie: all fines were paid, jail term is over, probation has ended, any license was reinstated etc.) you may be deemed to be rehabilitated by the simple passage of time.
+If a person is convicted of an offence where the Canadian federal equivalent is punishable by a maximum sentence of less than ten years AND more than ten years have passed since the completion of the sentence (ie: all fines were paid, jail term is over, probation has ended, any license was reinstated etc.) you may be deemed to be rehabilitated by the simple passage of time.
 However, we recommend that even if you may be Deemed Rehabilitated that you have a legal opinion letter prepared, to explain the situation to Canadian immigration authorities.

-In order to submit a criminal rehabilitation application, a period of 5-years must have elapsed since the completion of the entire sentence imposed for the DWI.
+In order to submit a Criminal Rehabilitation application, a period of 5-years must have elapsed since the completion of the entire sentence imposed for the DWI.
 If an individual has more than one DWI conviction, a criminal rehabilitation application will be required as such an individual cannot be deemed rehabilitated.

-Yes, travelling with a criminal record is possible, depending on what you have been convicted of, you may need to submit a criminal rehabilitation application, a temporary resident permit application or a legal opinion letter (the latter, to explain why you are not criminally inadmissible to Canada).
+Yes, travelling with a criminal record is possible.
+Depending on what you have been convicted of, you may need to submit a criminal rehabilitation application, a temporary resident permit application or a legal opinion letter (the latter to explain why you are not criminally inadmissible to Canada).
 A Canadian immigration lawyer is in the best position to assess what your case will require.